webplatform/docs/dom/HTMLInputElement/defaultChecked/index.md

 |Examples=
 }}
 {{Notes_Section
-|Notes=This property reflects the value of the '''checked''' HTML attribute.
+|Notes=*This property reflects the value of the '''checked''' HTML attribute.
+*This property can be changed programmatically, however, doing so has no effect on the appearance of the check box or radio button or on how forms are submitted - if the [[dom/HTMLInputElement/checked|'''checked''']] property has been changed by a user or by a script.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification